jlesquembre/clj-nix/docs/usage.md

 cd ./my-new-project
 git init
 git add .

+# Build and test the binary
+nix build .
+./result/bin/cljdemo
 ```

 Remember that with flakes, only the files tracked by git are recognized by Nix.